Menu

 Surgical Planning and Technical Details During Surgery

-Although this section may seem "technical" to patients, the logic is simple: the aim is to create a plan that preserves the blood supply to the nipple.
+The aim is to create a plan that preserves the blood supply to the nipple.
 The surgeon determines many details such as the nipple-carrying method, the amount of tissue removed, the tension on the suture line, and the new form of the breast according to the person's anatomy.
+Proper planning reduces unnecessary tension and lowers risks.

 Points to Consider After Surgery

 • Bandage and bra pressure: The medical bra and dressing routine recommended by the doctor is important.
-The team should be informed when there is a feeling of excessive tightness, numbness, or a significant increase in bruising.
+Inform the team of excessive tightness, numbness, or a significant increase in bruising.

 • Position and pressure: In the early period, positions that apply direct pressure to the breast should be avoided.